Kitware/SMTK/doc/release/notes/operation-panel.md

 + Improve operator availability logic.
 + Refactor qtUIManager and pqSMTKOperationPanel.
-  Now a qtUIManager may be constructed with an Operation instance whose attribute collection will be rendered as its view.
+  Now a qtUIManager may be constructed with an Operation instance whose attribute resource will be rendered as its view.
   Furthermore, applications can ask the qtUIManager to find/create a default view of its operation.
   This greatly simplifies the operation panel's job.